awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

    :lines: 18-27
    :language: java

-Terminating spot instances
+Terminating Spot Instances
 --------------------------

-You can terminate any spot instances that are running by passing their IDs to the EC2 client's :methodname:`terminateInstances()` method.
+You can terminate any Spot Instances that are running by passing their IDs to the EC2 client's :methodname:`terminateInstances()` method.

 .. literalinclude:: snippets/ec2/cancel-terminate-spot-request.java